Jérôme Lejeune: Career

-Discovering trisomy 21
+Trisomy 21

 In 1958, while working in Raymond Turpin’s laboratory with Marthe Gautier, Jérôme Lejeune reported that he had discovered that Down syndrome was caused by an extra copy of chromosome 21.
 According to Lejeune's laboratory notebooks, he made the observation demonstrating the link on 22 May 1958.
 The discovery was published by the French Academy of Sciences with Lejeune as first author, Gautier as second author, and Turpin as senior author.
-In 2009, co-author Gautier claimed that the discovery was based on fibroblast tissue samples that she had prepared and noticed the discrepancy in chromosome count on.
+In 2009, co-author Gautier claimed that the discovery was based on fibroblast tissue samples that she had prepared and on which she noticed the discrepancy in chromosome count.
 This discovery was the first time that a defect in intellectual development was shown to be linked to chromosomal abnormalities.

 Origins of the discovery

 In the early 1950s, Lejeune joined the department headed by Turpin, who suggested that Lejeune focus his research on the causes of Down syndrome.
 As early as 1953, the two men showed a connection between an individual's characteristics and his or her dermatoglyphs–the fingerprints and lines on the hand.
 The structure of these lines, which remain the same throughout the individual's life, is determined during the earliest stages of embryo development.
 As Lejeune and Turpin studied the hands of children with Down syndrome, they deduced that their dermatoglyphic anomalies appeared during embryo formation.

 In 1956, biologists from Lund University in Sweden announced that humans have exactly 46 chromosomes.
 Turpin had many years earlier proposed the idea of culturing cells to count the number of chromosomes in trisomy.
 Gautier had recently joined the pediatrics group he headed at the Armand-Trousseau Hospital, and she offered to attempt this, since she had been trained in both cell culture and tissue staining techniques in the United States.
 Turpin agreed to provide her with tissue samples from patients with Down syndrome.
-With very limited resources Gautier set up the first in vitro cell culture laboratory in France.
+With very limited resources Gautier set up the first in vitro cell culture laboratory in France And discovered the chromosome discrepancy and tissue samples of trisomy patients.

 At the time, the laboratories at the Armand-Trousseau hospital did not have a microscope capable of capturing images of the slides.
 Gautier entrusted her slides to Lejeune, a fellow researcher at CNRS, who offered to take pictures in another laboratory better equipped for this task.
 In August 1958 the photographs identified the supernumerary chromosome in Down syndrome patients.